MIL-STD-1750A: Programming

 Processors based on MIL-STD-1750A are often programmed in JOVIAL, a high-level programming language defined by the United States Department of Defense which is derived from ALGOL 58.
-Later, the Ada was heavily used.
+Later, Ada was heavily used.

 There are also C compilers, for example Cleanscape XTC-1750A.
 Older versions of GNU GCC contain support for MIL-STD-1750A; it was declared obsolete in version 3.1, and removed in subsequent versions.

 In addition, DDC-I provides its SCORE Integrated Development Environment (IDE) with both Ada95 and C compilers, and TADS (Tartan Ada Development System) Ada83 development environment, both targeting processors based on MIL-STD-1750A.

 Deployments

 The U.S. Air Force defined the standard in order to have a common computing architecture and thereby reduce the costs of software and computer systems for all military computing needs.
 This includes embedded tasks such as aircraft and missile control systems as well as more mundane general military computing needs.

 The advantages of this concept are recognized outside of the USAF, and the 1750A has been adopted by other organizations such as the European Space Agency, NASA, Israeli Aircraft Industries, and many projects in academia.

 Examples of military aircraft using the 1750A include: